-This leftover turkey soup is a hearty meal with Andouille sausage and Cajun flavor.
-It’s a low carb gumbo you can make with leftover turkey!
+This Leftover Turkey Soup is a hearty meal with Andouille sausage and Cajun flavor.
+A low-carb, gumbo-inspired soup you can make with leftover turkey!

 Now, before you sit down to write me a mean-spirited email (haha), I’ll say right off the bat that this recipe does not make authentic New Orleans gumbo.

-However, it is gumbo style.
+However, it is gumbo style or cheater gumbo!
 In flavor and technique, it is almost identical to gumbo, but there are a few things that make this soup/stew quicker to make, and more convenient for utilizing leftovers.

 Here’s what makes this meal more of a thick soup/stew rather than a gumbo:

-- Tabasco sauce.
-Yep, it’s a must to PUMP up the flavor.
-I know, it’s not authentic, but it’s so good.
+- Tabasco sauce – I know, it’s not authentic, but it’s so good.
 You could even use green tabasco for a milder flavor.

-- Cauliflower rice– Yes, I add cauliflower rice to the stew!
-It helps thicken it even more.
-Plus, it helps to keep it lower carb with cauliflower rice.
-You can definitely serve it over white or even brown rice if you prefer; but it will NOT be low carb!
+- Cauliflower rice – It helps thicken it even more.
+Plus, it helps to keep it lower-carb.
+You can definitely serve it over white or even brown rice if you prefer; but it will not be low-carb!

 - Prep your ingredients.